 It is your choice how to spend and how not to spend your money.
 Don’t worry about the comparison of frugal vs cheap.
 The comparison trap is a slippery slope of figuring out how to make ends meet and stay out of debt.

 Is it possible to learn how to live frugally and save money?

 The definition frugal living is actively making the choice to spend less money than the average consumer.
 Typically, frugal people are more resourceful with what they have been given and tend to be less wasteful.

 Simply put, frugal people are happy to live with less.

 As an example of being less wasteful, this past weekend, I re-purposed an old rice sensory bin and old fabric to make beautiful DIY rice heating pads.
 Double bonus for my kids because they got the bin to make their own DIY Beyblade Stadium.

 Personally, I think being frugal gets a bad reputation.
-Same goes for the minimalism life, which sometimes tend to go hand in hand.
+The same goes for the minimalist life, which sometimes tends to go hand in hand.

 There is a big difference between frugal vs. cheap.
-The accusations of being cheap can be unfounded and a label I have had to endure many times.
+The accusations of being cheap can be unfounded and a label I have endured many times.
 However, I will stand my guard and know at the end of the day the frugal tricks mean there is extra money in the bank.

 Related Reading: The Ultimate Guide to a Frugal Lifestyle